The per-seat model was built for humans in chairs. AI agents don't sit in chairs.

 Enterprise SaaS pricing is designed to grow faster than your headcount.
 Escalators, add-on SKUs, AI surcharges, and platform fees compound every renewal cycle.
 Here's the math your vendor hopes you won't do.

-These numbers assume a mid-market deployment of one of the largest SaaS vendors.
-Other major-vendor deployments are typically higher.
-The custom build includes AI-assisted development, infrastructure, and ongoing maintenance.
+These ranges are illustrative for a deployment this size; your exact numbers come out of the Assessment.
+The vendor figures assume a mid-market deployment of one of the largest SaaS platforms, with other major-vendor deployments typically higher.
+The custom build covers AI-assisted development, infrastructure, and ongoing operation under the MSA.

 They were quoted $54M.
 They built it for $2.64M.